-The testing according to a specific standard must be performed by a test laboratory that is officially recognized by an NCB for testing against that standard.
-Examples of laboratories in the list of nationally recognized testing labs (NRTL) include FM, UL, and CSA.
+The testing according to a specific standard must be performed by a test laboratory that is officially recognized as an NRTL for testing against that standard.
+Examples of laboratories include FM, UL, CSA, MET, and DEKRA.
 While also issuing the test standards, these laboratories are generally approved for testing according to the other laboratories' standards, as well as their own.

-6.1.1 Classes
+5.1.1 Classes